HatmanStack/android-looper/README.md

 # Looper

-This Android Java application allows users to record or import audio files, and then control the speed and volume of the files.
-Users can also mix multiple audio files together and save the results.
+This Android Java application allows users to record or import audio files.
+It adds the files to a list with independent controls for each track.
+You can change the speed/volume of each track and loop them to play at the same time.
+Record and save the results.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=Iq2uNJHoK88) to access the demo.
+Click [here](https://www.youtube.com/watch?v=Iq2uNJHoK88) for the Youtube demo.

-## Download

 You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.looper).

 ## Features